VeeamHub/veeam-plugin-for-vcd/docs/plugin-configuration-provider.md

-# Veeam Plugin for vCD
+# Veeam Plugin for VCD

 ## Provider Portal Configuration

-These instructions are for Service Providers explaining how to configure the Veeam Plugin for vCD after it's been deployed to vCloud Director.
+These instructions are for Service Providers explaining how to configure the Veeam Plugin for VCD after it's been deployed to vCloud Director.

-* Open `Managed Backups` from the vCD Provider Portal
+* Open `Managed Backups` from the VCD Provider Portal
   * *Sample:* `https://vcd.home.lab/provider`

 ![Veeam Plugin](images/veeam-plugin.png)